jacksontm9/DCPS-Performance-Metrics/README.md

 Hi, I'm Terrina.
-Below is a list of some of the data projects I've done.
+I am an entry level data analyst with special interest in education policy as well as student and faculty outcomes.
+Below is a list of some of the data analysis and visulaization projects I've done.
+Outside of the education sector, I'm also interested in pop culture and literature data.

 ## **Data Viz**